The General Data Protection Regulations 2018 (GDPR)

 What information do we collect?

-We will only collect personal data where the personal data is reasonably necessary for a function or activity of ours.
+We will only collect Personal Information where the Personal Information is reasonably necessary for a function or activity of ours.

-The types of personal data we may collect includes, but is not limited to:
+The types of Personal Information we may collect includes, but is not limited to:

 - Name and gender